Colorado judge used the n-word and proclaimed that ‘all lives matter.' Now she’s resigning.

 Then, during a court break in early February last year, Chase overheard two Black courtroom employees talking about the Super Bowl.
 As she sat on the bench in her robe, Chase said “she would be boycotting the Super Bowl because she objected to the NFL players who were kneeling during the national anthem in protest of police brutality against Black people,” according to court documents.

-There were other allegations of misconduct against Chase, including assigning a law clerk early last year to do research unrelated to the judge’s case load but rather for “personal family legal issues.”
+There were other allegations of misconduct against Chase, including assigning a law clerk early last year to do research unrelated to the judge’s caseload but rather for “personal family legal issues.”
 Several times last year, Chase also asked her clerk to proofread and rewrite her personal emails before sending them.
-After returning from a meeting with another judge last year, Chase told her clerk that the judge was a “f****** b****,” court documents say.
+After returning from a meeting with another judge last year, Chase told her clerk the judge was a “f------ b----,” court documents say.

 The judge also “repeatedly discussed personal and family matters” with staff and other court employees during work hours and in work settings “in a manner that was not dignified or courteous,” according to court documents.

-Last August, Chase declined an ambulance after a medical incident at the courthouse and instead instructed a court employee drive her to the hospital and stay with her, forcing the employee to miss half a day at work.
+Last August, Chase declined to use an ambulance after a medical incident at the courthouse and instead instructed a court employee to drive her to the hospital and stay with her, forcing the employee to miss half a day at work.

-Colorado judges are rarely censured publicly, the Denver Post reported; in a review published last December, the newspaper found that only four judges were publicly censured between 2010 and 2020.
+Colorado judges are rarely censured publicly, the Denver Post reported; in a review published last December, the newspaper found only four judges were publicly censured between 2010 and 2020.

-On Friday, the Colorado Supreme Court found that Chase’s use of the n-word, though not directed at anyone, “has a significant negative effect on the public’s confidence in integrity of and respect for the judiciary.”
+On Friday, the Colorado Supreme Court found Chase’s use of the n-word, though not directed at anyone, “has a significant negative effect on the public’s confidence in integrity of and respect for the judiciary.”
 The commission also chastised her for failing to “act in a dignified and courteous manner” and for violating a rule that “prohibits a judge from manifesting bias or prejudice based on race or ethnicity by word or action.”

 Chase apologized and expressed remorse for her actions, the court said.
 She officially resigns next month.